2025 Tasmanian Election

 Resources and Assistance with Election Advocacy

-TasCOSS has prepared an Advocacy Toolkit for Organisations and Individuals (PDF, XXXKB) tailored to the 2025 Tasmanian Election.
+TasCOSS has prepared an Advocacy Toolkit for Organisations and Individuals (PDF, 135KB) tailored to the 2025 Tasmanian Election.
 This resource covers off on a range of lobbying activities you can engage in individually or on behalf of your organisation to influence candidates and political parties.

 Stay Up-to-Date throughout the Election Campaign